Azure-Samples/azure-samples-python-management/samples/datalakestore/README.md

 - python
 products:
 - azure
-description: "These code samples will show you how to manage datalakestore using Azure SDK for Python."
+description: "These code samples will show you how to manage Data Lake Storage using Azure SDK for Python."
 urlFragment: datalakestore
 ---

-# Getting started - Managing datalakestore using Azure Python SDK
+# Getting started - Managing Data Lake Storage using Azure Python SDK

-These code samples will show you how to manage datalakestore using Azure SDK for Python.
+These code samples will show you how to manage Data Lake Storage using Azure SDK for Python.

 ## Features

 This project framework provides examples for the following services:

-### datalakestore
+### Data Lake Storage
-* [] Using the Azure SDK for Python - datalakestore Management Library [azure-mgmt-datalake-store](https://pypi.org/project/azure-mgmt-datalake-store/) for the [datalakestore API](https://docs.microsoft.com/en-us/rest/api/datalakestore/)
+* [] Using the Azure SDK for Python - Data Lake Storage Management Library [azure-mgmt-datalake-store](https://pypi.org/project/azure-mgmt-datalake-store/) for the [Data Lake Storage API](https://docs.microsoft.com/en-us/rest/api/datalakestore/)

 ## Getting Started